Kong/docs.konghq.com/TECHNICAL-WRITING-GUIDE.md

 ### Reference documentation

-This type of documentation is strictly informative such as documenting API endpoints or configuration properties.
+This type of documentation is strictly informative, such as the descriptions of API endpoints or configuration properties.